Stylized logo with the letters V, Y, and L overlapping on a black background.

 Capital has the greatest impact when the people entrusted with it are prepared to steward it well.

-I believe the greatest opportunity in multigenerational wealth is not just financial.
-It is preparing people for the responsibility, leadership, and stewardship that wealth requires.
+The greatest opportunity in multigenerational wealth is not simply transferring assets.
+It is preparing people for the responsibility that comes with them.

-My work helps families build the trust, clarity, and continuity that enable wealth to become a force for human flourishing across generations.
+When trust, clarity, and purpose are present, wealth can become a force for human flourishing across generations.

 A woman with long brown hair smiling outdoors near a red structure.